cpraveen/fem/deal.II/README.md

 ### Automated installation

+> WARNING: These instructions will give a basic installation of deal.II which may not be enough to run the parallel codes in this repository.

 A bash script that can automate the installation of deal.II is also included.
 Do the following steps

 ```shell